List of local Juneteenth celebrations in Northwest Arkansas

-ARKANSAS, USA — Juneteenth is a national holiday that commemorates the emancipation of enslaved African Americans on June 19, and a variety of events will be held throughout the area to celebrate the holiday.
+ARKANSAS, USA — Juneteenth is a national holiday that commemorates the emancipation of enslaved African Americans on June 19, 1865.
+A variety of events will be held throughout Northwest Arkansas to celebrate the holiday.

 June 15: Bentonville — Third Annual Black Film Showcase — Co-hosted by DAYVISION, Crystal Bridges, The University of Arkansas’s Juneteenth Committee, and the Community Cohesion Project, the Third Annual Black Film Showcase offers a "deep dive into African American film experiences in Northwest Arkansas in an effort to raise awareness, education, exposure, and networking opportunities for Black Arkansans."